wasp-lang/wasp/web/docs/language/features.md

   return tasks;
 }

 // The 'args' object is something sent by the caller (most often from the client) export const getFilteredTasks = async (args) => {
   const { isDone } = args;
   return tasks.filter(task => task.isDone === isDone)
 }
 ```

 #### Declaring a Query in Wasp
 After implementing your Queries in NodeJS, all that's left to do before using them is tell Wasp about it!
 You can easily do this with the `query` declaration, which supports the following fields:
-- `fn: ExtImport` (required) - The import statement of the Query's NodeJs implementation
+- `fn: ExtImport` (required) - The import statement of the Query's NodeJs implementation.
-- `entities: [Entity]` (optional) - A list of entities you wish to use inside your Query
+- `entities: [Entity]` (optional) - A list of entities you wish to use inside your Query.
 We'll leave this option aside for now.
 You can read more about it [here](#using-entities-in-queries).

 Wasp Queries and their implementations don't need to (but can) have the same name, so we will keep the names different to avoid confusion.